The initial brief:

 Multifunctional period panties made from up-cycled coconuts

-To support my concept with visuals, I created a brand concept called Icoconic as it was impossible to make a functional prototype.
+To support my vision and concept with visuals, I created a brand concept called Icoconic.
 The illustrations were made to bring the concept to life and make it more tangible.

 Icoconic is a new brand on the period market.
 They produce period panties that are made from up-cycled coconuts derived from the tropical coconut industry.
 Icoconic works closely together with Cocona and Nanollose, two companies that revolutionize the textile market by turning coconut waste into wearable garments.